joypixels/emojione-assets/README.md

+# This repository is now maintained as JoyPixels/emoji-assets.
+You'll find the latest version of our resources at [emoji-assets](https://github.com/joypixels/emoji-assets).

 # EmojiOne Assets

 This repository hosts all of the EmojiOne image assets & corresponding font files (thanks @maximbaz) which can be used to add emoji support to your projects.
 For more information and usage examples please see our main repository: